MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 The set of diagnostic tests include:
 + A general health check of the configuration
-+ A raw report of the system status
-+ A trace of an R code execution
-+ A trace of a web service execution
++ A trace of an execution (R code, Python code, or a web service)

 <a name="test"></a>